Monster Hunter: World guide: monster hunting basics, combat tips, how to set up multiplayer on PC

 Prepare for each hunt

 Preparation is the big thing to always remember before going off on a hunt.
 Getting into good habits may be the key difference between successful hunts and failing spectacularly.
+Some of these facilities are unlocked as you progress in the game, so if you don’t have access yet, you’ll have access to them eventually.
 If you need an aide memoire, try to make a checklist of the following questions.

 - Have I eaten yet?